Answered By: Teaching, Learning, and Academic Support Library

 If you are not an online or distance student, books cannot be mailed to you.
 However, here are some other options that are available:

 1. If you are in Illinois, you may be near an I-Share library.
 If so, you can borrow items onsite at that library or request books and have them sent to that library free of charge.
-Refer to this map to see if you live near an I-Share library.
-You may also return books to I-Share libraries free of charge.
+Refer to this map or list to see if you live near an I-Share library.
+If so, check the I-Share catalog.
+You may also return UIUC books to I-Share libraries free of charge.

 2. If you are in the vicinity of a Big Ten Academic Alliance school, you may be able apply for reciprocal borrowing privileges and check out the item if it's available there.